 (e) ordinary members (if any) elected under rule 44.

 (f) Any increase or decrease in the number of executive committee members shall be determined by majority vote of the members presented at the meeting.

 (2) Each member of the executive committee shall be responsible for one or more duties for the Foundation, and shall not receive salaries for their services

-(3) The executive committee is responsible for six departments including financial, administrative, IT support, promotion, marketing, and China affairs departments.
+(3) The executive committee is responsible for six departments including financial, administrative, Membership development, promotion, marketing, and China affairs departments.
 All departments shall work cooperatively.